koyelghosh358-stack/wifiLens-/README.md

 # WiFiLens

 A full-stack Wi-Fi signal analyzer.
 Scans nearby wireless networks on Windows, stores results in a database, and visualizes signal strength, security, and history through a web dashboard.
+An working link for this project prototype - https://wifilens.vercel.app/login

 ## Project Structure